dentolos19/blog.dennise.me/_posts/2023-09-28-how-to-install-microsoft-office-with-your-own-configuration.md

 3. After your done configuring your options...

-    - Click on **Export** at the top right of your screen.
+    - Click **Export** at the top right of your screen.
     - Select **Office Open XML Formats** as the default file format, then click **OK**.
     - Accept the terms and finally click **Export** and download the configuration file.
-    - *(Note)* Your browser might as label the file as dangerous, but it's just a text file so it wouldn't do you any harm.
+    - *(Note)* Your browser might label the file as dangerous, but it's just a text file so it wouldn't do you any harm.

 4. Download the [Office Deployment Tool](https://microsoft.com/download/details.aspx?id=49117) from Microsoft's official website.